 This beetroot soup is very light and perfect for the time of year when we are transitioning from hearty soups and stews to lighter meals.

 There is a common misconception about beets being high glycemic.
-It’s true that beets have a medium glycemic index of 64.
-However, glycemic index only shows us how fast the carbohydrate in any given food raises blood sugar.
+Beets indeed have a medium glycemic index of 64.
+However, the glycemic index only shows us how fast the carbohydrate in any given food raises blood sugar.
 It doesn’t take into consideration the amount of carbohydrate in the food.
 Beets, for example, contain a very small amount of carbohydrate and, therefore, have a low glycemic load of 2.

-Beets are full of minerals, vitamins and phytochemicals.
-They have a detoxifying effect and are also beneficial for people with anemia because they help build the red blood cells.
+Beets are full of minerals, vitamins, and phytochemicals.
+They have a detoxifying effect and are also beneficial for people with anemia because they help build red blood cells.

-Grated vegetables cook quite fast so make sure not to overcook them.
-Crunchy veggies taste better and also retain more nutrients.
+Grated vegetables cook quite fast, so make sure not to overcook them.

 - 2 Tbsp olive oil